jangddol/Genshin-Artifact-Simulator/README.md

 ![plot](./save/Ningguang_DustofMist_600.png)

 This plot is the 2d-histogram of a simulation for the artifacts farming result with the following conditions:
 Character : Ningguang
-Weapon : DualofMist
+Weapon : Dual of Mist
 Artifact Set : Archaic Petra 2, Gladiator's Finale 2
 Resonance : Geo